Zane Grey Estate

 The main house was built by Chicago business machine manufacturer Arthur Herbert Woodward.
-Designed by architects Myron Hunt and Elmer Grey, the 1907 Mediterranean Revival style house is acclaimed as the first fireproof home in Altadena, built entirely of reinforced concrete as prescribed by Woodward's wife, Edith Norton Woodward.
+Designed by architects Myron Hunt and Elmer Grey, the 1907 Mediterranean Revival style house was acclaimed as the first "fireproof" home in Altadena, built entirely of reinforced concrete as prescribed by Woodward's wife, Edith Norton Woodward.
 Edith Woodward was a survivor of the Iroquois Theater Fire of 1903.